|Humanoid teleoperated rovers approach the Viking 2 lander on the frosty plain at Utopia. Image credit: Pat Rawlings/NASA|

 "The Case for Life on Mars," A. Chaikin, Air & Space Smithsonian, February/March 1991, pp. 63-71

-Robot Rendezvous at Hadley Rille (1968) (AAP & drivable/robotic lunar rover)
+Robot Rendezvous at Hadley Rille (1968) (AAP & long-distance robotic lunar rover)

 The Russians are Roving!
 The Russian are Roving!
 A 1970 JPL Plan for the 1979 Mars Rover (Soviet robotic exploration plans & JPL's response)